alexch/codelikethis/public/lessons/javascript_intro/functional_labs.md

 Write a function that:

 * accepts three arguments, a starting age, an amount per day, and an item name
-* calculates the amount of items used over the course fo the rest of your life
+* calculates the amount of items used over the course of the rest of your life
   * based on a 100 year constant max age
 * Outputs "You will need **Number** **Item**s to last the rest of your life." e.g.